Neck and arm pain – Cervical radiculopathy

 - Deep massage to the muscular spasms and trigger spots

-- Rest or activities to avoid strain
+- Prescribe rest or activities to avoid strain

 - Ice and/or heat therapy

-Manipulation aims for radiculopathy:
+Manipulation aims for radiculopathy

 - Increase intervertebral space